-If the history of Lenna has fuelled intrigue, head for one of Tasmania’s earliest settlements.
+If the history of Lenna of Hobart, a beautiful heritage hotel in Battery Point has fueled intrigue, head for one of Tasmania’s earliest settlements.
 Richmond is a 30 minute drive east of the hotel’s front door, an early colonial village with broad nineteenth century streets.

 The former convict station and military post boasts more than 50 Georgian buildings, and is best explored on foot.
 Richmond’s wide main street is dotted with galleries, cafes, restaurants and antique stores, many of which hold their early-Tasmania charm.
 The work of ceramicists, wood turners, glass blowers and painters offer a treasure-like discovery of the township.